 Tricky is also the fact that... surprisingly ... most patients with ´Dry´ Eye Disease do not have a primary lack of water but they have a primary lack of oil in the tear film.
 The oil has the function to slow down the evaporation of tear water.

 The healthy function of the Ocular Surface depends on a large number of factors that are inter-related and inter-dependent.

 The functional and structural network at the Ocular Surface may probably be compared to a house of cards - it appears stable ... but as soon as only one card is moved ...

-Science is working on the resolution of ocular surface disease - of which Dry Eye Disease is the most frequent one - for quite a while ... and researchers world-wide have made considerable advancements of knowledge.
+Science is working on the resolution of this disease for quite a while and has made considerable advancements of knowledge.